zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/ibindingdisplay-initializeforprocess-method.md

 ## <a name="parameters"></a>Parameter
  `pid`
- [in] Die Prozess-ID.
+ [in] The process identifier.

 ## <a name="remarks"></a>Hinweise
- Der Debugger Ruft die `InitializeForProcess` Methode zum Zeitpunkt der Erstellung die Bindungsanzeige zu initialisieren. `InitializeForProcess` muss zum Zeitpunkt der Erstellung vor jeder anderen Methode aufgerufen werden, für `IBindingDisplay` aufgerufen wird.
+ The debugger calls the `InitializeForProcess` method at creation time to initialize the binding display. `InitializeForProcess` must be called at creation time before any other method on `IBindingDisplay` is called.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** BindingDisplay.h

- **Bibliothek:** BindingDisplay.idl
+ **Library:** BindingDisplay.idl

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]